 Should you back up VMs in Hyper-V Failover Cluster

 Hyper-V Failover Cluster have high scalability which are able to take over services quickly once a server corrupts.
-However, if you want to avoid expensive cost on Cluster and pursue stable protection for a long term, backup is necessary for you.
+However, if you want to avoid expensive cost on Cluster and pursue stable protection for a long term, free backup solution is necessary for you.

-Secure steps to protect VM via backup and recovery
+Secure steps to protect VM via backup and recovery for free